sinae99/repo-orchestrator/ansible/actions/README.md

 # Actions

-An **action** is the part you care about — the thing that actually runs on matched files. reporker handles discovery, cloning, and scanning.
+An **action** is the part that actually runs on matched files.

+reporker handles discovery, cloning, and scanning.
 Your action either reports on what it found (read) or changes files (write).

 ```
 scan → action → report → (optional) publish
 ```

----

-## How I run an action
+## how to run an action

 1. Edit `ansible/group_vars/all.yml` — pick an action below, copy the block
 2. `./reporker clone && ./reporker action`